mattandneil/statecodes/README.md

 8. Save changes, then zip up the exact contents of the folder again
 9. In Workbench, go to Migration > Deploy, and deploy the new zip file

-While we can't provide ad-hoc support for this code, please contact us with your company<br/>name and address if you need a warranty for its use and we will assist: [www.xbaf.com/contact](https://www.xbaf.com/contact)